Al Jazeera Arabic: United Arab Emirates lobbying (2019)

 As of June 2019, the United Arab Emirates had paid the lobbying firm Akin Gump Strauss Hauer & Feld $1.9m in the preceding year, principally concerning Qatar government-owned media.
 Lobbyists met with the FCC nine times and with 30 members of the House and Senate during the same time period.
 A spokesman for the chair of the Senate Finance Committee, Chuck Grassley, said that the committee had been "reviewing Al Jazeera's activities" prior to the UAE's lobbying effort.

 During this time, the firm lobbied for Al Jazeera to be reclassified as a foreign agent as defined by the Foreign Agents Registration Act, which was simultaneously the focus of a Twitter campaign.
 On 20 September 2019, Twitter announced it had shut down two groups of accounts with links to UAE spreading disinformation primarily aimed against Qatar.
 According to Bloomberg, the archive of the incriminated accounts' tweets showed hundreds of messages attacking Al-Jazeera.

 Organization

-The original Al Jazeera channel was launched 1 November 1996 by an emiri decree with a loan of 500 million Qatari riyals (US$137 million) from the Emir of Qatar, Sheikh Hamad bin Khalifa.
-By securing its funding through loans or grants rather than direct government subsidies, the channel seeks to maintain independent editorial policy.
+The original Al Jazeera channel was launched 1 November 1996 by an emiri decree with a loan-turned-grant of approximately $137 million for its first five years of operations from the then-Emir of Qatar, Sheikh Hamad bin Khalifa.
+The then-emir continued covering more than $100 million per year in losses in the following years.
 The channel began broadcasting in late 1996, with many staff joining from the BBC World Service's Saudi-co-owned Arabic-language TV station, which had shut down on 1 April 1996 after two years of operation because of censorship demands by the Saudi Arabian government.
 The Al Jazeera logo is a decorative representation of the network's name using Arabic calligraphy.
 It was selected by the station's founder, Emir of Qatar Sheikh Hamad bin Khalifa, as the winning entry in a design competition.